bcgov/visitz-app/ONBOARDING.md

 Use Visual Studio.

-> Visual Studio can be used to run and debug both Windows and iOS builds [(via Pair to Mac)](https://learn.microsoft.com/en-us/dotnet/maui/ios/pair-to-mac?view=net-maui-10.0) of the app.
+> Note: Visual Studio can be used to run and debug both Windows and iOS builds [(via Pair to Mac)](https://learn.microsoft.com/en-us/dotnet/maui/ios/pair-to-mac?view=net-maui-10.0) of the app.

-You can also us VSCode on Windows, but your developer experience will be much better in full Visual Studio.
+> Note 2: You can also us VSCode on Windows, but your developer experience will be much better in full Visual Studio.

+1. Restart Visual Studio if it was running while you were installing .NET and running the restore/build steps

+1. Make sure developer mode is enabled from the previous step

+### Troubleshooting

+You may encounter weird errors like exceptions with no message, or compiler errors that don't make sense.

+If you do, try cleaning the solution and running `dotnet restore` from terminal before running the app in Visual Studio again.

+If you've already run the app and gotten crashes or errors, you can try uninstalling the app from the system before running again.

 ## Mac/OSX setup